faenrandir/a_careful_examination/documents/christianity/problems_with_christianity.md

 [^condemning_racism]: The way Jesus dealt with other groups can be viewed as condemning or transcending racism [for example](http://www.publicchristian.com/jesus-racism/).
 And the teachings of Paul are fairly universalist with regard to race.
 Some passages in the Book of Mormon can also be viewed as transcending or condemning racism (e.g., 2 Ne 26:33 "...he inviteth them all to come unto him and partake of his goodness; and he denieth none that come unto him, black and white, bond and free, male and female; and he remembereth the heathen; and all are alike unto God, both Jew and Gentile.").

 [^veridicality]: The purpose of this document is to point out potentially problematic Christian teachings.
-Obviously, one's view on the veridicality of Christian supernatural truth-claims has significant bearing on how they will interpret *a priori* the goodness of various Christian teachings (e.g., they might argue simply that if Jesus said it then that is reason enough to assume that it represents optimal goodness).
+Obviously, one's view on the veridicality of Christian supernatural truth-claims has significant bearing on how they will interpret *a priori* the goodness of various Christian teachings.
+For example, they might argue that if Jesus said something then that is reason enough to assume that his teachings then represent optimal goodness, case closed.
 I believe that naturalism is best supported by the evidence (i.e., I am skeptical of supernatural claims, not because I have any reason to reject them outright but simply because the evidence is insufficient to accept them, to my mind).
 Still, as much as possible, I would like to sidestep the veridicality of Christian truth-claims and focus on the inherent goodness intrinsic to its teachings.
-Hopefully, many Christians can set to the side the veridicality of truth claims for a moment.
-More fundamentalist believers in Christianity will probably find this difficult or impossible to do, so perhaps this is not the right place (or angle) to discuss differences in worldviews with fundamentalist Christians.
+Hopefully, many Christians, at least while considering this essay, can set to the side the veridicality of the truth claims found in the Bible.
+More fundamentalist believers in Christianity will probably find this task difficult or impossible to do, so perhaps this is not the right place (or angle) to discuss differences in worldviews with fundamentalist Christians.

 [^justifying_slavery]: Justifying slavery seems consistent with the Bible, even though I find that worldview deeply offensive and problematic.
 I am reluctant to even outline the rationale against slavery since it should be self-evident.
 The core problem of slavery is it enables a system where some humans are deprived of self-determination, and almost everything we value as humans hinges on self-determination.
 It also implies a power differential based on fiat, and whomever is endowed with that power to make those decisions seems like an arbitrary, and self-enforce and self-aggrandizing, assignment.

+[^authorship]: The editors of the New Oxford Annotated Bible (probably the most recommended scholarly Bible in existence) [summarizes](https://archive.org/details/the-new-oxford-annotated-bible-with-apocrypha-new-revised-standard-version-2018/page/1743/mode/2up?q=%22forty+to+sixty%22), "Scholars generally agree that the Gospels were written forty to sixty years after the death of Jesus.
+They thus do not present eyewitness or contemporary accounts of Jesus's life and teaching."
+In addition, most scholars agree that several of the Pauline epistles were [likely pseudepigraphical](https://en.wikipedia.org/wiki/Authorship_of_the_Pauline_epistles).

+[^greater_depth]: Many books and articles have been written on the positive aspects of Christianity and/or attempting to weigh the good verses the bad of religion and religiosity in general, and I am only scratching the surface in this essay by listing a few examples.
+For a good overview, see chapter 6 of Benjamin Beit-Hallahmi's textbook [Psychological Perspectives on Religion and Religiosity](https://www.google.com/books/edition/Psychological_Perspectives_on_Religion_a/gPNTBAAAQBAJ?hl=en&gbpv=1).

+[^totalism_and_avoiding_introspection]: I explore totalism along with other influential mindsets in the LDS Church in [this essay]({{ "/three-fold-nature-lds-church-corporate-totalistic-individual-growth/" | relative_url }}).

+[^second_coming_expected_in_lifetime_of_adherents]: Regardless of typical Christian anticipation for the second coming, the data suggest that the writers of the New Testament anticipated the second coming to occur within _their own_ lifetime.
+For instance, here is Dan McClellan, Bible scholar and former scripture translation supervisor for the LDS Church, [discussing Luke 21:10-11](https://www.tiktok.com/@maklelan/video/7204470714240339243?lang=en), "the data indicate that these authors anticipated these things [cataclysms typically associated with the second coming] happening within their lifetimes in the first century CE And the same is true of the book of Revelation."

+[^sin]: To be clear, I am not arguing that good and evil do not exist or that we should not consider the impact of our actions on others.
+On the contrary, I think morality is very much a real thing: I view it as [an emergent principle](https://faenrandir.github.io/a_careful_examination/morality-is-an-emergent-principle/).
+Hence, it is _because_ I care about the moral consequences of my actions that I think notions of "sin" are problematic.
+"Sin" is focused on following the will of God and/or offending him through actions that are contrary to one of his commandments.
+This is problematic because 1) the commandments of Christianity come to us with questionable provenance---it is not at all clear or certain that they represent the mind and will of God, 2) the commandments often seem to fail to transcend the contingencies of a specific time and place (e.g., neither the Old or New Testaments condemned slavery), 3) focusing on the impact of our actions on God (i.e., "will this offend God or violate one of his commandments?") may distract us from focusing on and gaining more perspective on the impact of our actions on _others_ (which is arguably a more important focus in trying to minimize harm and maximize the benefits of our actions),  and 4) if I were, hypothetically, asked by God to do something that I know is wrong and he refused to give justification (i.e., that it was for some greater good), I would choose to disobey God (i.e., I would "sin") rather than do something that seemed evil to me (i.e., would result in harm for a conscious creature).
+While some of the commandments may provide us some assistance in deciding what is moral, ultimately I view "sin" as [a feature of the map and not necessarily the territory](https://fs.blog/map-and-territory/).